Comparisons

 DoorDash’s business model is similar to Uber Eats’.
 It also operates as an aggregator app, allowing restaurant vendors, app users, and drivers to communicate and conduct business on its interface.

 DoorDash hires freelance delivery partners, Dashers, to pick up and deliver food to app users.
 Its revenue model is also very similar to Uber Eats, as it charges restaurants on a commission basis.
 Users are charged a delivery fee and a service fee.
-The company aims to scale its revenue by expanding into new geographies and adding more customers to its subscription program.

 Top DoorDash App Features